Atacama Desert: Aridity

 The southern part of the desert, between 25° and 27°S, may have been glacier-free throughout the Quaternary (including during glaciations), though permafrost extends down to an altitude of 4400 m and is continuous above 5600 m.
 Studies by a group of British scientists have suggested that some river beds have been dry for 120,000 years.
 However, some locations in the Atacama receive a marine fog known locally as the camanchaca, providing sufficient moisture for hypolithic algae, lichens, and even some cacti—the genus Copiapoa is notable among these.

 Geographically, the aridity of the Atacama is explained by its being situated between two mountain chains (the Andes and the Chilean Coast Range) of sufficient height to prevent moisture advection from either the Pacific or the Atlantic Oceans, a two-sided rain shadow.

 Despite modern views of the Atacama Desert as fully devoid of vegetation, in pre-Columbian and colonial times a large flatland area there known as Pampa del Tamarugal was a woodland, but demand for firewood associated with silver and saltpeter mining in the 18th and 19th centuries resulted in widespread deforestation.
 (Note: Reforestation efforts begun in 1963 and reforestated areas are protected since 1987 in the Pampa del Tamarugal National Reserve.)

+A recent find of a Late Miocene capybara (Cardiatherium) fossil and associated palm tree phytoliths in northern Chile casts doubts on the currently accepted view of the historical weather conditions in the Atacama desert.
+The presence of a semiaquatic fossil, dating back to approximately 8.8 Ma, indicates that at that time, Atacama desert possessed a significantly wetter climate characterized by freshwater rivers, coastal wetlands, and palm tree canopies.
+According to an upcoming publication by Gutstein et al., the finds introduce a critical nuance to hyperarid paleoclimatology, proving that the Atacama's long-term aridity was punctuated by prolonged, ecologically rich humid intervals capable of supporting diverse megafauna.